-Fennec Pharma has received Orphan Drug Designation in the U.S. for the use of STS in the prevention of platinum-induced ototoxicity in pediatric patients, providing seven and a half years of market exclusivity upon regulatory approval.
+Fennec Pharma has received Orphan Drug Designation in the U.S. for the use of PEDMARKTM in the prevention of platinum-induced ototoxicity in pediatric patients, providing seven and a half years of market exclusivity upon regulatory approval.

 Fennec Pharma licensed one US and 9 foreign patents from Oregon Health and Science University for STS.
 The STS methods of use patents expire in Europe and Japan in 2021 and are currently pending in the US.

 Brock PR, et al. J Clin Oncol 2012;20:2408-2417

 Brock PR, Knight K, Freyer DR, et al. Platinum-Induced Ototoxicity in Children: A Consensus